simiel/BT-project/readme.md

 **Additional Tooling & Resources:**

-- **Node.js & npm:** For project dependency management.
+- **Node.js & yarn:** For project dependency management.
 - **VSCode:** Primary development environment.
-- **Blockchain Courses:** University at Buffalo’s Blockchain Specialization on Coursera, a Web3 dev course on Udemy, and additional materials from a mentor.
+- **Blockchain Courses:** University at Buffalo’s Blockchain Specialization on Coursera, a Web3 dev course on Udemy, and additional materials from Oxford University.

 ---